 Blog name generators are helpful tools to use if you're drawing a complete blank, but if you're anything like me they will send you down the rabbit hole of no return.
 I avoid them like the plague because they've started me down a domain trail that ends in me buying a new domain every week LOL.

 Are you the type of person who has zero ideas?
 Then a Blog Name Generator is a solid choice.
-Otherwise, stick with the tips and tricks in this post and reach out to my blog help group if you need more help!
+Otherwise, stick with the tips and tricks in this post!

 Don't Rush Your Name Choice, BUT…